 We’ll take colour photos, note down all the major selling features of your home, and take measurements to create an attractive sales brochure and online marketing material for your property.
-We can also talk to you about our conveyancing service and arrange for you to speak with one of our partner financial advisers.
+We can also arrange for you to speak with one of our partner financial advisers.

 Our partners, Embrace Financial Services, are part of the same parent company and form an integral part of our team in all Lauristons branches.
 Embrace Financial Services have a comprehensive panel of mortgage providers and will work with you to tailor their service to your personal circumstances, whether you are a first time seller, investor, experienced mover - or looking to remortgage.

 Work together to prepare your home for sale

 With your help, we will launch your property onto the market as quickly and efficiently as we can.
 At Lauristons we use both Rightmove and Zoopla property portals to present your property to the maximum number of potential buyers.
 We aim to prepare property details and launch your home on our website and all portals within one working day - seeking approval and sign off from you on all materials, pictures and wording.
 Where appropriate, a ‘for sale’ board will also be erected outside your property.

 The initial two or three weeks that your house is on the market are critical – so we will make the most of launching your home to the market and ensure we get you the best price for your home and attract a number of potential buyers.

 Matching your home to the right person